Smart Building Automation

 A) Airflow Balancing:

 Buildings are dynamic in nature.
 The heat load required by each room varies by occupancy, external weather conditions, etc. HVAC systems themselves cannot make intelligent and orchestrated adjustments that both increase comfort and save energy.
-Hence a system is required that understands the changing fresh air requirements in each zone and control dampers based on cooling and comfort.
+Hence, a system is required that understands the changing fresh air requirements in each zone and controls dampers based on cooling and comfort.

 A series of smart dampers and sensors that are connected through an Internet of Things (IoT) network create a mesh system to optimize the airflow in each zone, sending air where it is needed at optimal times.